anthonyeden/Profiler-Donations-GravityForms/readme.txt

 = 2.5.0 =

+This is a substantial update.
+Please backup your site before upgrading, and test all your integrations thoroughly after upgrading this plugin.

 * Use the new Profiler Core API for Donations/payments.
 This removes the UDF field config and automates it within Profiler.
 * Create 'Profiler Feed List' setting screen, for quick access to all configured feeds on your site
 * Remove Profiler Logs fields, and move these to an entry metabox.